dnsbackup/dns/README.md

-Because doing an A lookup won't always return an IP address and sometimes you're just after an IP address (not potentially a list of them and aliases etc) the DNSQuery class provides the SmartALookup() method.
+Because doing an A lookup won't always return an IP address and sometimes you're just after an IP address (not potentially a list of them and aliases etc) the Query class provides the SmartALookup() method.

-This function simply takes a hostname and returns an IP address or a null string if lookup failed (you can then check the DNSQuery lasterror property to see if the query actually failed or just returned no results).
+This function simply takes a hostname and returns an IP address or a null string if lookup failed (you can then check the Query lasterror property to see if the query actually failed or just returned no results).

 If the result data contains an IP address it will be returned (first